ferrous-systems/rust-training/training-slides/src/embedded-async.md

 - We have written an `async` UART driver which can be run with QEMU.
 An example app using it can be found [here](https://github.com/ferrous-systems/rust-training/blob/main/example-code/qemu-thumbv7em/src/bin/uart_async.rs)
 - The driver can be found [here](https://github.com/ferrous-systems/rust-training/blob/main/example-code/qemu-common/src/cmsdk_uart/asynch.rs)

+## Under the hood of `embassy-time`

+- `embassy-time` provides a very convenient API.
+The API is also hardware independent.
+How does it work?
+- We have written an embassy time driver for the simple ARM CMSDK Timer [here](https://github.com/embassy-rs/embassy/blob/main/embassy-time/src/driver_cmsdk/mod.rs)
+- Providing `embassy-time` support essential boils down to mapping a timekeeper and an alarm mechanism to a hardware timer inside a driver and then creating a global instance of that driver.